 Best Areas To Stay On Kauai

-If it’s your first time in Hawaii, most people don’t realize that you can’t drive around the entire island of Kauai.
+If it’s your first time to the Hawaiian Islands, most people don’t realize that you can’t drive around the entire island of Kauai.
 The Na Pali Coast is located along the West Shore and is only accessible by hiking or boat.

 Most visitors stay on Kauai in three main areas: North Shore, East Shore, and South Shore.